AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtodata.md

   * Search Term, and,
   * Zoom Level

-10. Map these custom dimensions with the correct event attributes sent from PDF Embed API, as shown in the table below.
+10. Map these custom dimensions with the correct event attributes sent from PDF Embed API, as shown in the table below:

 | Dimension name | Scope                                                                     |  User property/parameter    |
 | ------ | ------------------------------------------------------------------------------- |  ----------------------------- |